 Integrating over a full Martian year gives about 24,000 to 26,000 tonnes of water equivalent lost per year (expressed as H₂O, since 2 H atoms escaping = 1 water molecule lost).
 These values are consistent with, though at the lower end of, the range of 160 to 1800 g/s estimated from MAVEN observations by Jakosky et al. (2018).

-On simulated values being at the lower end.
-Observationally derived global escape rates span roughly 1 to s (Jakosky et al., 2018).
-Our perihelion maximum of s sits at the lower end of this range, which is expected given the low solar activity during MY34 and MY35: solar activity affects escape by altering photodissociation rates, thermospheric temperatures, and the effusion velocity (Mayyasi et al., 2023).
+Our numbers also sit low.
+Observationally derived global escape rates span roughly 1 to s (Jakosky et al., 2018), and our perihelion maximum of s sits at the lower end of this range, which is expected given the low solar activity during MY34 and MY35: solar activity affects escape by altering photodissociation rates, thermospheric temperatures, and the effusion velocity (Mayyasi et al., 2023).
 Higher escape rates reported in the literature were often measured during more active periods.

 What I actually did